arXiv/accessibility2024/source/participants.md

 We are very pleased to be working with the following key participants to bring this forum to life:

 ## Presenters
+Our presenters will share their direct experience and insights as academics encountering barriers to accessing research  in their fields.

 ### Dr. Jonathan Godfrey
 Senior Lecturer in Statistics, School of Mathematical and Computational Sciences, Massey University.